caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

 During Week 8, we analyzed a website through the lens of usability.
 In Week 9, we'll learn how to analyze websites through the lens of IA to improve usability.

-### Introduce IA
+## SLIDES 1-4
+Review

+## SLIDE 5
 IA is the science of organizing and structuring the content of websites, web and mobile applications, and social media software.

+## SLIDE 6
+Review

+## SLIDE 7
-> ***IA helps people find the content they’re looking for without too much effort***.
+Our goal with IA is to help people find what they're looking for without too much effort.
+In these examples:

-> **Say:** "IA was UX before UX was a thing."
+- organizing products to help users get to what they're most interested in buying, faster
+- organizing content and media to help visitors find what they may want to see or connected with related content

+## SLIDE 8
+Review

+## SLIDE 9
+IA preceded the UX designer.

+- An information architect generally performs various activities as part of a UX project team.
+Everyday tasks include research, navigation creation, wireframing, labeling, and data modeling.
+IA tasks follow a process to create logic and structure.
+Deliverables include visualizations, such as sitemaps for hierarchy or tag clouds for text data.

 - UX has been a recognized profession since 2005.
 In contrast, the information architect occupation emerged in the 1990s, after the birth of the modern internet.

->  **Instructor Note:** IA encompasses all the techniques designers use to understand the underlying structure of sites and apps.
-The output is a blueprint, or diagram, of the structure of a site or app.
-Once a designer can see that structure, they can create wireframes and sitemaps.

-Think of an IA blueprint as a car diagram, showing the complex structure of the systems and their interworking components.

-:gem: **Designer Insight:** Ask two or three students to suggest other types of diagrams that organize things and make them easy to navigate—this should help them grasp the concept.

 - The art and science of IA began in the 1970s, long before the rise of the web, mobile apps, or popular UX design.
 Its roots are found in numerous fields that UX practitioners draw on, including library science, cognitive psychology, and architecture.

-Review **IA**: IA is the art and science of organizing and labeling information for websites, intranets (confined networks), online communities, and software to support usability and learning.
+IA is the art and science of organizing and labeling information for websites, intranets (confined networks), online communities, and software to support usability and learning.
 It brings principles of design and architecture to the digital landscape.

-### Why Does IA Matter?

-A well-thought-out IA is critical to good user experiences.

-- For example, if we compare a retail website to a blog, we’ll see two different structures to accomplish their respective objectives.
-IA has become a fundamental study in many spheres, including design and software development.

-- IA makes it easier for people who create and maintain content to do their jobs.
-IA links content so that it is easy to find and useful.
-Content includes text, images, videos, documents, forum discussions, and contact information.

-### The Information Architect

-IA preceded the UX designer.

-- Consider the responsibilities listed in information architect job postings.

-- An information architect generally performs various activities as part of a UX project team.
-Everyday tasks include research, navigation creation, wireframing, labeling, and data modeling.
-IA tasks follow a process to create logic and structure.
-Deliverables include visualizations, such as sitemaps for hierarchy or tag clouds for text data.

-### Review the Context for Using IA

 - When do we use IA?
 IA is foundational to building UI, websites, and software.
 Users consume and interact with content (information).

 - Why do we use IA?
 IA is essential in considering a user's needs.
 As the volume of information grows, UX/UI designers must apply logic and structure to manage that data.

-### Review the Spotify Case Study
+## SLIDE 10
 If you want clean, focused design, you have to start with clean, focused IA.
 It forces us to think, so our users don’t have to.

 - When we use IA principles to evaluate the structure of an app, the process forces us to view the app objectively.
 Not as a collection of related pages and images but as abstract constructs (e.g., nouns and verbs, rather than full sentences).
 We quickly see that the app is just information.
 The way we piece that information together determines how well a user can navigate and consume it.

 - Take Spotify, for example.
 We can deconstruct the UI to reveal the underlying IA.
 Using an iOS device to view the screen, we first notice the tab bar, a core component of iOS that is essential to the page's IA.
 The tab bar includes four primary tabs: Home, Browse, Radio, and Your Library.
 From each page, we can break down all of the separate pages for a rough output of the IA.

->:gem: **Designer Insight:** Share a personal experience using IA in your daily practice.
+## SLIDE 11

-- Review some high-level goals for IA.
+Review IA goals

-> **Instructor Note:** Don't worry about moving fast.
-Remind students to continue to dive deeper at home if they don't know some of these principles.

-### IA Goals

-- Findable
-- Accessible
-- Clear
-- Controllable
-- Communicative
-- Usable
-- Credible
-- Learnable

-### LATCH Organizing Scheme Principles

-When you're tasked with organizing information, the options might seem endless.
-After all, there are infinite possibilities for designing anything.
-However, when it comes to organizing information, there are only five ways to do it.

-### Read Richard Saul Wurman's Quote
+## SLIDE 12
+Review

+## SLIDE 13
+_read quote_
 Richard Saul Wurman is an American architect, graphic designer, and a founder of the IA field.

-### Walk Through Each Letter of LATCH
+## SLIDE 14
 - **Location:**
   - Creating a map is a common way to organize by location (e.g., shopping mall directories or college campus maps).

+## SLIDE 15
 - **Alphabet:**
   - Websites often run long menus in alphabetical order, which can prove problematic.
 If the user doesn't understand the website's terms, alphabetizing content won't help the situation.
 There are times, however, when ordering alphabetically suits the user's needs.
 For example, a user can navigate a list of novels when sorted by the author's last name.
 It's not as useful for a list of reference books, which would be better organized by the Dewey Decimal or Library of Congress classification systems.

+## SLIDE 16
 - **Time:**
   - Organizing by time linearly shows activities over some time.
 Consider a flow chart that describes a process (e.g., making chicken nuggets) from beginning to end.
 Organizing by time tells a very different story about information, such as revealing a chronological pattern.
 For example, the calendar view in Slide 18 maps the number of times the Wayback Machine crawled ESPN's content between December 11, 1997, and May 10, 2019.

+## SLIDE 17
 - **Category:**
   - The foods listed in Slide 19 are organized by category, a useful method for sorting nearly anything (e.g., color, shape, gender, model, price, etc.).

+## SLIDE 18
 - **Hierarchy:**
   - Hierarchies are used in organizational charts to show who reports to whom.
 Hierarchy is also used to show scale (e.g., biggest to smallest or heaviest to lightest).

-- Remind students to memorize the LATCH acronym, as all information is organized by one of these methods.

-> **Instructor Note:** Take questions on IA or LATCH.

-- Finally, engage the class in a quick game of active recall: Ask students to name the method represented by each letter of LATCH (e.g., "Who can tell me what the 'L' in LATCH stands for?”).

-:globe_with_meridians: **Online Recommendation: **Have students share their answers in the Zoom chat or Slack.

-> :briefcase: **Employer Competitive Note:** Your ability to describe why UI decisions are made is what an employer is looking for.
-Describing IA logic using LATCH will shine through in your UI decision making.

-### Review the Organization Schemes Tool Snapshot
+## SLIDE 19
 **What are organization schemes?**

 An organization scheme defines the shared characteristics of content and influences the logical grouping of those items.
 An organization structure defines the types of relationships between content items and groups.